 Brembo Brake Caliper Rebuild

-If you are the proud owner of a Type R (FK8 or FL5) and actively push its limits on the track, it’s highly likely that you’ll need to replace the dust boots or even the seals on your calipers.
-During my first track day, when I put my car through its paces, I realized that the heat generated in the brakes caused my dust boots to dry out and develop unsightly cracks.
-And this was only my first track day with the car.
+If you own a Type R (FK8 or FL5) and regularly push it to its limits on the track, chances are you’ll need to replace the dust boots or even the seals on your calipers at some point.
+After my first track day, I noticed that the intense heat from braking caused my dust boots to dry out and develop noticeable cracks—and that was just from one day at the track.

 Some might argue that with deteriorated dust boots, I was asking for trouble as they could potentially allow more dirt and debris to reach the piston and piston seal.
 Once dirt and debris start compromising the dust boots, it can lead to premature wear of the piston seal or even damage to the piston surface.
 And that, my friend, can result in hydraulic fluid leakage, loss of brake pedal pressure, or even the risk of catching fire.
 But rest assured, I sailed through those 2 years with confidence, unscathed by any catastrophic failures.

 During those two years, every time I swapped out my brake pads, I’d take a peek at the dust boots and think, “Yep, they’re still good.”
 But after neglecting them for so long, it felt like I was practically begging for trouble.
-So, not wanting my luck to run out, I finally decided to give those calipers a much-needed overhaul.
+So, not wanting to tempt date any further, I finally decided to give those calipers a much-needed overhaul.

-Truth be told, I bet there are a lot of dried-out dust boots on cars with people driving around none the wiser.
-And honestly, you could probably go (insert arbitrarily large number) miles before ever running into an issue.
-But for people like us who track our cars and demand the utmost performance from them, a little rebuild now and then just to ensure some peace of mind is worth its weight in gold.
-I will now cite my favorite adage: “An ounce of prevention is worth a pound of cure.”
+Let’s be real, there are probably tons of cars out there with dried-up dust boots, and their owners are blissfully unaware.
+Honestly, you could probably go (insert ridiculously high number) miles before something actually goes wrong.
+But for those of us who track our cars and expect peak performance, a little rebuild every now and then is like paying for peace of mind in gold bars.
+Cue my favorite cliché: “An ounce of prevention is worth a pound of cure.”

 Now, let’s get on to what you all came here for… The actual rebuild procedure!

-Due to my negligence in changing the dust boots for several years, I have made the proactive decision to fully disassemble and rebuild the caliper.
-This thorough process entails the installation of new dust boots and seals for each piston.
-It is highly recommended, especially for avid track enthusiasts, as it provides an additional layer of assurance and peace of mind.
+After neglecting my dust boots for years, I finally decided to take a proactive approach and fully disassemble and rebuild the calipers.
+This involved replacing the dust boots and seals for each piston.
+It’s a thorough process, but for serious track enthusiasts, it’s highly recommended—it adds that extra layer of confidence and peace of mind.

 As you can see below, this is what your car should look like at the start.